This post contains affiliate links. Please see my disclosure policy for more information.

 On the other hand, if you’re cooking for a dinner party for adults, you may want to choose more upscale side dishes and avoid the boxed mac and cheese or canned veggies.

 My favorite side dish with cordon blue is rice.
 White rice, yellow rice, or buttery garlic rice, it doesn’t matter.
 Add to a fresh salad or fresh veggies and you have a delicious meal!
-And don’t skimp on the creamy sauce!
+And don’t skimp on the cream sauce!

 Until next time…